 The Need to Pass a Long-Term Transportation Bill This Year

-Congress must act this year to pass and fund a long-term transportation bill.
+Congress must act this summer to pass and fund a long-term transportation bill.
+Last summer, I urged long-term action only to be told we needed another short-term patch to provide the time needed to complete a long-term bill.
+The time is here.
 Our states, cities and businesses are asking for more certainty so that they can plan the type of transformative projects that will restore our aging infrastructure and strengthen our economy.
-It’s this Congress’ responsibility to come up with a long-term solution.
-Not the next one.

-Here are some of the groups who are calling for action in this Congress (links to letters or statements of support):
+Here are some of the groups who have called for long-term action in this Congress and last:

 - American Road and Transportation Builders Association (ARTBA)